Peddle your porn if you must, but don’t preach

 They slobber and fume about marital breakdown and divorce and single parents and degeneracy of all kinds.
 They rave about swearing on television, and the casual pornography of the airwaves.

-They denounce the daily exposure of our children to sexual material; and yet how do they stuff their news pages?
+They denounce the daily exposure of our children to sexual material from licensed escort company; and yet how do they stuff their news pages?
 They get their ace reporter to fly half way round the world, laden with hundreds of thousands of pounds, and they buy the story of some poor misguided girl who should have known better, and then they quote her in the manner of a Readers’ Wives column.

 You want more?
 You don’t?
 Never mind: here goes.
 “Eventually I couldn’t bear it any longer.
 I just grabbed his hand and said, ‘Come in here a minute.’
 By this time we had half our clothes off and I didn’t care about anything.
 I led him to the cabin lavatory next to where we had been sitting and locked the door ”